Miguel07Alm/text2question/README.md

 ## What Does This App Do?

 Text2Question generates quiz questions from any given text.
 Users can upload text files or input text directly, and the app will create a variety of question types such as multiple-choice, true/false, and short-answer.
-The app also includes features like real-time answer verification, hints, and the ability to export quizzes.
+The app also includes features like real-time answer verification, hints, and the ability to export quizzes in multiple formats.

 ## Features

 - 🤖 AI-powered question generation
   - Multiple AI model support:
+    - Gemini 2.0 flash (default)
-    - Deepseek Chat (default)
+    - Deepseek Chat
     - OpenAI GPT-4o-mini
   - Configurable model selection
 - 🔑 **User Authentication:**